smocker-dev/smocker/docs/technical-documentation/mock-definition.md

 Host header is overriden using destination host value by default.
 With `keep_host` set to `true`, request sent to the destination host have same `Host` HTTP header as incoming request.

+Headers defined in the proxy mock definition are injected in the request sent to the destination host.
+If the header is already present in the incoming request, its value is overwritten.